-This summer, you may come across signs like this one, when people are mostly travelling in-province.
+This summer, you may come across signs on the highway throughout BC offering to buy mushrooms.
 The arrow points to a mushroom depot where buyers pay cash to wild mushroom foragers and commercial harvesters for BC pine mushrooms.
 Each day the harvest is flown out of the country, usually to Japan, where the mushrooms’ freshness ensures premium prices.

 At these depots or buying stations, the pine mushrooms are sorted into different grades depending on maturity and how far the cap is opened.

 The highest grade, called “buttons”, has a fully closed cap and untrimmed stem The veil between the cap and the stem is unbroken so you can’t see the gills.
 The lowest grade has a fully open cap and is often deteriorating with physical or insect damage.
 The mushroom pickers/harvesters are paid in cash, based on the daily price set by mushroom companies for each grade (Moran, 2009).